ClassicPress/ClassicPress-Migration-Plugin/README.md

    here on GitHub.
 3. Install the downloaded zip file from within the WordPress dashboard ("Plugins" -> "Add New" -> "Upload Plugin").
-4. Activate this plugin ("Switch to ClassicPress") after it is installed.
+4. Activate this plugin ("Upgrade to ClassicPress") after it is installed.
-5. Go to the ClassicPress Migration plugin by clicking the **Switch** link in this plugin's table row, or at **Tools -> Switch to ClassicPress**.
+5. Go to the ClassicPress Migration plugin by clicking the **Upgrade** link in this plugin's table row, or at **Tools -> Upgrade to ClassicPress**.
-6. If all the checks pass, press the **Switch this site to ClassicPress now!** button.
+6. If all the checks pass, press the **Upgrade this site to ClassicPress now!** button.
 If not, you'll probably need to upgrade WordPress or PHP.
 7. The migration process may take a few minutes depending on your hosting provider, so go grab some water or a beverage of your choice 🙂